CaliforniaHerps.com

 - then look at the pictures of the different species and subspecies.
 When you think you have found one that looks like the salamander you want to identify, check the range map to confirm that your salamander was found within the range of the species you have chosen.
 (You can enlarge a range map by clicking on it.)
 Then click the species link to go to the species page for more pictures and information.

-If you are unable to make an identification, email me and send a picture and the location and I might be able to identify it for you.
+If you are unable to make an identification, email me with a picture of the salamander and tell me the location and I'll try to identify it for you.

 More Lists and Information About California Salamanders